semtexzv/rube/README.md

 # Rube

 Generalized control-loop architecture for everything.
-AKA kubernetes without yaml.
+AKA kubernetes without yaml or containers.

 ## What is this?
 This project is of a control loop architecture.
 If you know kubernetes, then you understand this concept.